 When it comes to weddings, there’s a fine line between tradition and monotonous repetition.
 These days, many happy couples are adapting the events they incorporate into their wedding to make the experience truly personal.
-Opting for a Stock the Bar in replacement of a traditional bridal shower or engagement party is one of the coolest new trends when it comes to weddings.
+And a Stock the Bar party is a new trend that’s sometimes replacing a traditional bridal shower or engagement party.

 So what exactly is a Stock the Bar party?
-In a nutshell, this more casual celebration includes both sides of the wedding party for a fun event where guests help to stock the bar of the soon-to-be-married couple with their favourite wines, spirits, and any related barware.
-It’s an event that is becoming increasingly popular among millennials, who are getting married later in life and have less need for traditional registry gifts.
+This is a casual celebration includes both sides of the wedding party.
+Gifts focus on items that will stock the bar of the soon-to-be-married couple.
+Think favourite wines, spirits, and any related barware.
+The event is gaining popularity with millennials, who are getting married later in life and have less need for traditional registry gifts.

-Drinks.
 Be sure to have plenty of drinks prepared in advance of the party.
-The event is not meant to be used to stock the bar of the actual wedding reception, but to help celebrate and prepare the couple with supplies for future entertaining.
-Kicking off arrivals with his and hers drinks is a nice way to welcome guests.
+The event is not meant to be used to stock the bar of the party itself or the actual wedding reception.
+The aim is to help celebrate and prepare the couple with supplies for future entertaining.
+Kicking off arrivals with a signature drink is a nice way to welcome guests.

-Set the Scene.
-Just because this is a less traditional, more casual event doesn’t mean that decor should be overlooked.
-A modern brass bar cart set with liquors, stylish bar accessories, and the bride’s favourite florals is an easy way to set the mood.
+Just because the event is less traditional and more casual, don’t overlook decor.
+A modern brass bar cart set with liquors, stylish bar accessories, and favourite florals is an easy way to set the mood.

-Appetizers.
 Just as with any cocktail party or shower, you’ll need an array of appetizers served throughout the event for your guests to enjoy.
-If you don’t have designated canape-passers for the event, set up a buffet table and recruit a few members of the wedding party to keep an eye on supplies.
+You can keep it simple with a buffet table.
+Just be sure to recruit a few members of the wedding party to keep an eye on supplies.